-Because of these memberships, during the current Covid-19 pandemic we have received industry updates quickly and efficiently which has enabled us to inform our Tenants on a regular basis regarding changes or updates from the Government on the pandemic.
+Because of these memberships, we have continued through this year to receive industry updates quickly and efficiently which has enabled us to inform our Tenants on a regular basis regarding changes or updates from the Government on the pandemic.

 The Board is updated monthly through its Board meetings on legal and regulatory developments and takes these into account when considering future actions.